-- Pick a system that’s high-pressure enough to pull directly from the paint can, saving you the time of thinning the paint
+- Pick a system that’s high-pressure enough to pull directly from the paint can, saving you the time of thinning the paint.

-- Get one with enough juice to power your projects, whether you’re spraying a chair or painting a three-story house
+- Get one with enough juice to power your projects, whether you’re spraying a chair or painting a three-story house.

-- Choose one with a garden hose port built into the sprayer, to make cleanup quick and easy
+- Choose one with a garden hose port built into the sprayer, to make cleanup quick and easy.

-The Pros and Cons of Paint Rollers
+Paint Rollers Pros and Cons

-Paint rollers – those tried-and-true tools – are less expensive than sprayers, cover surfaces thoroughly and require very little skill to use.
+Paint rollers – those tried-and-true tools – are less expensive than sprayers, cover surfaces thoroughly, and require very little skill to use.
 Prep is pretty easy, too: Just throw down some tarps and go.
 (Assuming you’re good at cutting in with a brush; otherwise, add some time for applying painter’s tape.)